-I have just been diagnosed with an underactive thyroid and, being me, I obviously came straight home and terrified myself by googling the subject of underactive thyroid symptoms!
+It’s almost 4 years to the day since I was diagnosed with an underactive thyroid and, being me, I recall rushing straight home and terrifying myself by googling the subject of underactive thyroid symptoms!

-I have been prescribed 25mg of Levothyroxine and advised to have my blood retested in 6-8 weeks to see if the medication has improved the level of antibodies in my blood.
+I was prescribed 25mg of Levothyroxine and advised to have my blood retested in 6-8 weeks to see if the medication had improved the level of antibodies in my blood.

 I am completely rubbish at taking medication and made the mistake of reading the side effects leaflet which came in the pill packet.

-I am now awaiting weight gain, baldness, palpitations and depression and, having taken precisely 3 tablets so far I am convinced I now have dry eye syndrome since my eyes are sore and gritty.
+I now awaited weight gain, baldness, palpitations and depression and, after taking precisely 3 tablets, I was convinced I had developed dry eye syndrome since my eyes were sore and gritty.